Rkfmckee/CoE-DnD-Organiser/README.md

 ```

 # Entity relationship diagram
-This diagram outlines all the tables within the application"s database, and the relationships between them.
+This diagram outlines all the tables within the application's database, and the relationships between them.
 ``` mermaid
 erDiagram